metheon/qmk_layout/users/metheon/readme.md

 ## Base layer

-The layout is based off a Planck.
+The layout is based off a Planck plus two encoders.

-* Space: Space on tap, Extend layer on hold.
+* Space: Space on tap, `Extend` layer on hold.
-* Enter: Enter on tap, Extend layout on hold.
+* Enter: Enter on tap, `Extend` layout on hold.
 * Ctrl is ctrl on tap, ctrl+shift on double tap.
-* Alt is alt on tap, Numpad on double tap (toggle).
+* Alt is alt on tap, `Numpad` on double tap (toggle).
-* Gui is gui on tap, Funpad on double tap (toggle).
+* Gui is gui on tap, `Funpad` on double tap (toggle).
+* Dyn1/2: Dynamic macro play 1/2.
 * Currently the two left bottom row keys are not in use.

 ```